astral-projects/gomoku-web/docs/gomoku-backend-api.md

 >
 > Both `winner` and `turn` properties might not be present in the representation, depending on the game state:
 > - If the state is `in_progress` the `turn` property is present.
-> - If the state is `finished`, the `turn` property is not present, and:
+> - If the state is `finished`, the `turn` property is not present, as such, a draw is represented by the absence of
-    >
-- a draw is represented by the absence of the `winner` property.
->   - a win is represented by the presence of the `winner` property.
+    the `winner` property and a win by the presence of the `winner` property.
 >
 > The `createdAt` and `updatedAt` properties are in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601)
 > format `YYYY-MM-DDTHH:MM:SSZ`.